cpadilla/christofer-rocks/src/blog/2021/1/25/Devil-Like-Me-Rainbow-Kitten-Surprise.md

 > And his kids learn to say, "fuck you", they don't, love you

-Indeed, this is enough to warrant my sympathy.
 I texted my dad this song because it reminded me of him.
 He get's a lot of flak from his kids and he's under the impression they hate him, which I don't think is entirely true.
 Behind all his faults and flaws, I think he's just as sensitive and misunderstood as the "devil" in this song.

 > Does the devil get scared if she dies in her dreams
 >